venkateshreddypala/Spectrum_RESTful/README.md

 - POST	/transaction/{id} To post a Transaction.
 - GET	/transaction/{id}	To get a specific transaction detail
 - GET	/rewards	To get the details of all the rewards
-- DELETE	/transaction/{id}	To delete a specific transaction.
 ```

 ### URI Method summary